felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receiving-orders.md

 ### Customer Address

-For restaurant delivery orders only, Just Eat Takeaway Bridge receives the following information from Just Eat:
+Just Eat Takeaway Bridge receives the following information from Just Eat about the customer's address, if available in the original payload:

 - `address_1`: The street and street number
 - `city`: The city of the address
 - `postal_code`: The postcode of the address
 - `phone`: The customer's phone number
 - `delivery_notes`: The delivery notes that the customer includes at checkout
+- `company_name`: The name of the company the customer belongs to

 ## Discounts